jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

 → valet help --columns 48 help
 ABOUT

-  Show the help this program or of the help of a specific command.
+  Show the help of this program or of the help of a specific command.

   You can show the help with or without colors and set the maximum columns for the help text.